Registration Eligibility Requirements for Dietitians

 INTERNATIONAL DIETETICS PROGRAMS

 With the implementation of the Accreditation Council for Education in Nutrition and Dietetics (ACEND) substantially equivalent process in 2003, CDR determined that it will no longer enter into registration eligibility reciprocity agreements.
-Only the five existing agreements, listed above, will remain in effect.
+Only the four existing agreements, listed above, will remain in effect.

 Graduates of international dietetics programs, determined to be “substantially equivalent” by ACEND, are eligible to take the CDR entry-level registration examination for dietitians provided they apply for registration eligibility to the Commission on or before July 1, 2019.
 Registration eligibility applications from graduates of “substantially equivalent” programs will not be considered after July 1, 2019.